 Once the HAP Contract is executed, CMHA begins processing payments to the owner.
 A HAP Register will be used as a basis for monitoring the accuracy and timeliness of payments.
 Changes are made automatically to the HAP Register for the following month.
 Payments are disbursed by CMHA's Finance Department to the owner each month.
 All Housing Assistance Payments will be directly deposited to the owner's account.
-All Housing Assistance Payments (HAP) will be issued via direct deposit.
+It is mandatory that all owners supply CMHA with ACH information for deposits to be made.
+All Housing Assistance Payments (HAP), will be issued via direct deposit.
 CMHA will not mail an owner a HAP statement each month.
 HAP statements/receipts can be obtained directly from the Landlord Partner Portal for each actively participating owner with the HCV program.
 Owners can also access their I-1099 form via the Landlord Partner Portal.
 Non-active owners may request a copy of a HAP statement or I-1099 form from CMHA for a processing fee.